METAL BASEBALL CARDS VALUE

 One of the primary draws of metal cards for collectors is their perceived sturdiness and longevity compared to cardboard.
 Made of metal rather than paper or plastic composites, metal cards are less likely to warp, fade, or degrade over time with proper care and storage.
 This durability element gives them an appealing collectibility factor, with the impression they could remain in nice condition for lifetimes longer than standard fare.
 While durability is an understandable plus, it does not necessarily translate directly to higher value in the resale market.
 Condition and scarcity still often reign supreme as determinants of price.

-Read also: 1996 FLAIR BASEBALL CARDS VALUE
+Read also: MOST VALUABLE BASEBALL CARDS 1993

 In terms of rarity, metal baseball cards do not always parallel standard issues in scarce print runs.
 While some short-print parallel metal versions exist matching tough-to-find cardboard counterparts, many metal releases come from standard base sets without special scarcity components factored in.
 This means a common aluminum card could still have a higher print run than a coveted serial-numbered refractor from the same year despite the material difference.
 Scarcity alone may not move the financial needle much.
 Condition ultimately matters more, and metal cards are not magically immune to wear, tears, or flaws accrued over time.